OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 Medium-value messages: Compliments, general conversation, content feedback.
 Respond warmly and efficiently — these are relationship maintenance.

-Low-value messages: One-word messages, generic greetings, “hey.”
+Low-value messages: One-word messages, generic greetings.
 A brief, friendly response is sufficient.
-Don’t invest significant time in conversations with no clear direction.
+Don’t invest significant time in conversations going nowhere.

 No-value messages: Rude, demanding, or boundary-crossing messages.
 Address firmly and briefly, or ignore and block.
 Your time is the most valuable resource in your business.